guilhermecostam/projeto_auth_backend/README.md

 ## Dependencies

-I have specified in 'requirements.txt' the dependencies used in this project.
+First of all you need to install python 3, docker and docker-compose.
+I have specified in 'requirements.txt' the python dependencies used in this project.
 I tried to put everything in a container but couldn't do it in time.
 After installing them (using pip), you can go to the next step and run the application.

 ## Getting started